ayushshrivastv/Cosmic-Loop/Documentation/architecture/backend-architecture.md

 # Backend Architecture

-The Cosmic Loop backend is designed as a scalable, microservices-based architecture that handles the complex requirements of cross-chain NFT operations.
+The Solana OpenAPI backend is designed as a scalable, microservices-based architecture that handles the complex requirements of cross-chain NFT operations.
 This document provides a comprehensive overview of the backend components and how they interact.

 ## Architecture Overview